Setting up your rakeback

 2. Rakeback and effective rake: don't confuse them

 Be careful not to confuse two related but clearly distinct concepts: the rakeback you just set up, and the effective rake we covered in the previous chapter.
-Let's go through it calmly, with a numeric example.
+Let's go through it calmly, with a numerical example.

 Every time you launch a Spin, the room takes a commission: the rake.
 On most rooms, it's about 7% of the buy-in.
 On a €10 Spin, that gives: